What are the best areas to stay in Phuket

 - Only two hotels with beach views

 There are only two hotels by the beach: Kata Beach Resort and “The Boathouse’.
-You will find an extensive choice of cheap to mid-range hotels at good prices in the back streets.
-If you are in the middle part of Kata, it can mean a bit of a walk to reach the beach.
+You will find an extensive choice of cheap to mid-range hotels in the back streets at good prices.
+In the middle part of Kata, reaching the beach can mean a bit of a walk.
 Kata Beach is a trendy area, so don’t wait until the last minute to book a hotel in high season; you might have to pay a lot more or even get no room.
 See some great hotels in Kata Beach.

 - For those who want to have enough facilities accessible but a lot quieter than Patong